medikoo/modules-webmake/README.md

-# modules-webmake - Bundle CommonJS modules for web browser
+# modules-webmake - Bundle CommonJS/Node.js modules for web browser

 It's about organizing JavaScript code for browser same way as we do for Node.js.